EPA-WG/custom-element-dist/src/material/theme/tokens/cem-layering.md

 ### 9.1 Tone and the color ladder

-Your color ladder is the primary driver of “dig down” vs “lift up.”
+The CEM color ladder is the primary driver of “dig down” vs “lift up.”

 **Rules**